-49. The United Kingdom's negotiating stance on any EC proposal for increased expenditure under the Third Framework Programme and on the UK's general stance the size and content of the European Community's fourth framework programme for funding research and development in key areas of science and technology.
+49. The United Kingdom's negotiating stance on the size and content of the European Community's fourth framework programme for funding research and development in key areas of science and technology, and on any increase in the third framework programme.